dnmvisser/nagios-check-zonemaster/README.md

    zonemaster-cli --dump-profile > myprofile.json
    ```

-1. Edit the profile, and **only** keep the entries that you are **not**
+1. Edit the profile, and **only** keep the entries (and their parents) that you
-   interested in anymore, by giving them a severity that is *below* the warning
+   are **not** interested in anymore, by giving them a severity that is *below*
-   level that you intend to use.
-For the above case, this means the profile
+   the warning level that you intend to use.
+For the above case, this means the
-   looks like this:
+   profile looks like this:

    ```json
    {